 Meals are provided without regard to race, color, national origin, sex, age, or disability.
 Child care participants who are members of FIP or food assistance households or who are Head Start participants are automatically eligible to receive free meals.
-Adult care participants who are members of food assistance households or who are SSI or Medicaid participants are automatically eligible to receive free available at no separate charge to enrolled children.
+Adult care participants who are members of food assistance households or who are SSI or Medicaid participants are automatically eligible to receive free meal benefits.
+Meals are available at no separate charge to enrolled children.